gogins/cloud-5/CLOUD-5.md

     [cloud_music_no_1.html](cloud_music_no_1.html) and verify that you see
     animated graphics, and can play and hear the piece.

-### Making Music
+## Making Music

 In cloud-5, musical compositions are written as Web pages, i.e. as .html files.
+Csound orchestra code, JavaScript, and GLSL shader programs can simply be embedded in the HTML code.

 It's a good idea for each composition to be written as just one .html file.
-They should be in your cloud-5 directory.
+It should be in your cloud-5 directory.

 There are many ways to write compositions, because the capabilities of Csound, Strudel, and HTML5 are so vast.